How to Make Tally Marks in Excel (4 Easy Methods)

 How to Make Tally Marks in Excel Using REPT, MOD, QUOTIENT Function

-3. Creating Tally Marks from Bar Chart
+Method 3 – Creating Tally Marks From a Bar Chart

 Steps: